bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 ### Aria-label attribute
 There are other options for providing text for images.
 Developers can use the aria-label attribute, a [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) technique that provides assistive technology with the aria-label text instead of the image alt text.

 The aria-label attribute uses an ID reference value that matches the ID element attribute to associate an element with text.
-Screen readers use the text of one or more identified elements, which can be seen elsewhere on the page.
+Screen readers use the text of one or more identified elements that can be referenced elsewhere on the page.

 **Example**